Aliases for LIPF Gene

 GeneCards Summary for LIPF Gene

 LIPF (Lipase F, Gastric Type) is a Protein Coding gene.
 Diseases associated with LIPF include Wolman Disease and Cholesterol Ester Storage Disease.
-Among its related pathways are triacylglycerol biosynthesis and Fat digestion and absorption.
+Among its related pathways are Metabolism and triacylglycerol biosynthesis.
 GO annotations related to this gene include lipid binding and malate dehydrogenase activity.
 An important paralog of this gene is LIPK.